vygr/Go-PCB/README.md

 Example command line would be:

-go run pcb.py netlist.pcb --v 1 | python view.py
+go run pcb.go --v 1 netlist.pcb | python view.py

 You can drop the output to a file and view it as an animation with:

-go run pcb.py netlist.pcb --v 1 > anim
+go run pcb.go --v 1 netlist.pcb 1 > anim
 python view.py anim

 -h or --help for help on either app.